2 for 1 Wine Tasting Agenda | Local Wally's Sonoma Tourist Guide

 That's right!
 If you've done your research on Napa and Sonoma wine tasting then you know that most wineries charge premium rates to taste in the caves.
 But not at Deerfield Ranch Winery where all of the wine tastings take place deep inside their caves, a wonderful experience that could be the highlight of your trip.

 The winery itself is beautiful, set among the trees with beautiful views of the valley.
 Walk past the production area and into the caves past the barrels, breath in the smells of the grapes fermenting in the oak, then enjoy a taste their stunning wines, everything from sauvignon blanc to cabernets.
 Looking for a unique place to stay in Sonoma?
 Join their wine club and for a fee you can stay at the Guest House.

 THE DEAL: Normally $15 to $25 per person to taste, get two for one with your Priority Wine Pass.
 No reservations required.

 STOP 6: B Wise Tasting Room: Incredible Wines!

 The B Wise Tasting Room is so low key you might be tempted to skip it but if you do you'll miss some of the best red wines in Sonoma.
 Serious wine lovers will want to inquire about the premium cave tastings, a luxurious experience on the winery property, but those on a budget or shorter on time will enjoy the samplings at the tasting room.
 Expect big, complex reds and a fun and inviting atmosphere.

 THE DEAL: No reservations required at any of these wineries so just pop in and show them your Priority Wine Pass to get the two for one's.
-Save $15 to $25 per person at each stop.
+Save $25 per person at each stop.